Rajnath Singh: Rafale fighter plane

-Dassault Rafale is a fighter plane of French origin whose deal was signed by then Minister of Defence, Manohar Parrikar in 2016 to increase the strength of the Indian Air Force.
+Dassault Rafale is a fighter plane of French origin whose deal was signed by then Minister of Defence, Manohar Parrikar, in 2016 to increase the strength of the Indian Air Force.
 The Government of India had signed to buy 126 fighter jets costing $30 billion.

-The planes were received during his tenure as the Defence Minister of India.
-Though that was also a very controversial issue, Singh received and completed the deal after becoming Minister of Defence, the Indian Air Force received its first Dassault Rafale on 8 October 2019 and he personally went to France to receive it.
-The first fleet of 5 fighter jets landed at Ambala Air Force Station.

-India received the second fleet of Rafale jets on 29 July 2020.
-Singh said that "Those wanting to threaten India's territorial Integrity should be aware of India's new capability."

-The further procurement of more 26 Rafales, with 22 single-seated and 4 double-seated was assigned on 28 April 2025 which remained were acquired shortly before the 2025 India-Pakistan Aerial Skirmishes in the Operation Sindoor.
+The planes were received during Rajnath Singh's tenure as the defence minister.
+Though a controversial issue, Singh completed the deal after becoming defence minister; the Indian Air Force received its first Dassault Rafale on 8 October 2019 and he personally went to France to receive it.
+The first fleet of 5 fighter jets landed at Ambala Air Force Station in July 2020.
+Singh said that "Those wanting to threaten India's territorial integrity should be worried about its new capability."
+The further procurement of 26 more Rafales (22 single-seater and 4 double-seater) for the Indian Navy was signed on 28 April 2025.